 In 2020, we all started paying extra attention to where we've been, in case venues we've visited were also attended by confirmed COVID-19 cases.
-With Victoria currently still navigating its latest coronavirus cluster — and implementing restrictions in an effort to contain it — frequently checking the state's list of exposure sites is once again a regular part of Melburnians' routines.
+And, with Victoria now facing another bout of locally acquired cases, frequently checking the state's list of exposure sites is once again a regular part of Melburnians' routines.

 The state's Department of Health maintains a register of places that positive COVID-19 cases have visited, and urges Melburnians to get tested and/or self-isolate if they've also visited at specific times.
 But, you can also see all of the venue alerts across the state on an interactive map.

 Called COVID-19 Near Me, the statewide map gives locations specific hues depending on the action visitors are being urged to comply with, making it easy to see whether or not you must get tested and self-isolate or just monitor for symptoms.

 For example, red-coloured venues are T1 close contact locations and, therefore, visitors are to get tested immediately and self-isolate for 14 days, even if they receive a negative test.
 Orange is used for T2 spots, with visitors urged to get a test and self-isolate until receiving a negative result — whereas blue shows lower-risk T3 locations that require visitors to monitor for symptoms and get tested should any appear.